Tenjindaira is love at first sight for all good skiers and riders.

-The numbers sure worked for us at Tanigawadake Tenjindaira in Honshu’s Gunma Prefecture.
-One gondola, one big beech forest, just two people tearing it up all morning and a lift pass for ¥3,500!
+The numbers sure worked for us at last year at Tenjindaira in Honshu’s Gunma Prefecture: one gondola, one big beech forest, just two people tearing it up all morning and a lift pass for ¥3,500!

 View this post on Instagram

 had a huge day lapping the big beech forests at #tenjindaira in @visitgunma with local legend guide #Mike Harris head honcho at #canyons the best guides and ski school in the area – book them at #nozawa #galayuzawa and #gunma #tenjinlodge #minakami #japow #treeskiing #skionsen

 We skied knee deep and better untracked snow at a nice pitch through the big old birches with almost no one else about.

 The handful who were there that day seemed to be locals interested in the short groomed runs and easy powder bowl off the double chair above the gondola.